Ferrite: A Judgmental Embedding of Session Types in Rust: Recursive and Shared Session Types

 \subsection{Recursive Session Types}

-Many real world applications, such as web services, databases, instant messaging, and online games, are recursive in nature.
-As a result, it is essential for Ferrite to support recursive session types to allow the expression of the communication protocols of these applications.
-In this section, we report on Rust's limited support for recursive types and how Ferrite addresses the restriction and successfully encodes recursive session types.

 Consider a simple example of a counter session type, which sends an infinite stream of integer values, incrementing each by one.
-To build a Ferrite program that offers such a session type, we may attempt to define the counter session type as follows:
+To write a Ferrite program that offers such a session type, we may attempt to define the counter session type as follows:

-If we try to compile our program using the type definition above, we will get a compiler error that says "cycle detected when processing \code{Counter}".
-The problem with the above definition is that it defines a recursive type alias that directly refers back to itself, which is not supported in Rust.
-Rust imposes various restrictions on the forms of recursive types that can be defined to ensure that the space requirements of data is known at compile-time.
+If we try to use the type definition above, the compiler will emit the error "cycle detected when processing \code{Counter}".
+The problem with the above definition is that it is a directly self-referential type alias, which is not supported in Rust.
+Rust imposes various restrictions on the legal forms of recursive types to ensure that the memory layout of data is known at compile-time.

-To circumvent this restriction, we could use recursive structs.
-However, if Ferrite relied on recursive struct definitions, end users would have to explicitly wrap each recursive session type in a recursive struct.
-Such an approach would be not be very convenient, so we want to find a way for the end users to define recursive session types using type aliases.
-One possibility is to perform recursion at the \textit{type level}. \cite{CraryPLDI1999}

-Functional languages such as ML, OCaml, and Haskell provide excellent support for type-level recursion.
-We can use type-level recursion to define a recursive type \code{Fix}, which serves as the type-level fixed point of a type function.
-With that, we can first define a non-recursive data structure and then use \code{Fix} to get the fixed point of that data structure, which becomes a recursive data structure.
-Such non-recursive definitions of recursive data structures have many useful applications in the domain of recursion schemes \cite{MeijerFP91}.
-As for Ferrite, our focus is on using \code{Fix} to define recursive session types in a non-recursive way.